ukhsa-collaboration/LOMA/README.md

 - SAMPLE_TYPE:                  Sample description, will be added to the reports, but doesn't change how the sample is processed.
 - /FULL/PATH/TO/FASTQ_FILE:     Location of input FASTQ files.

 Any number of samples can be included provided they do not have both identical RUN_ID and SAMPLE_ID's (either is fine though).
 If any of the columns contain a period ('.'), they'll be automatically replaced with an underscore ('_') in the output.
+Sample barcode and sample type can be any string, it doesn't impact the analyses.

 Example input file:
 ```